 Partnering with Public Magnet Schools on Campus

-We are fortunate to have two public magnet schools located on our campus.
-The proximity of the schools facilitates collaboration among all members of the school partnership – college and school students, teachers and professors.
-In turn, it expands learning opportunities for our education majors.
+We are fortunate to have two public magnet schools located on our campus, facilitating collaboration among all members of the school partnership – college and school students, teachers and professors - and expanding learning opportunities for our education majors.

 Coordinator of School Partnerships

 Professional and mentoring relationships forming between and among faculty and students lay the groundwork for evaluating and improving our teacher preparation models, student learning, and faculty development through collaborative research.
 Future conversations and research that informs teaching and learning in an immediate and relevant way will be fostered through the Center for Learning and Professional Education.

 UHMS is a pre-kindergarten to grade 5 elementary school that opened its doors in fall 2001.
 It employs Howard Gardner’s Theory of Multiple Intelligences which proposes that there are many kinds of intelligence that are important aspects of human capabilities.
 Therefore, in addition to linguistic and logical/mathematical intelligence, teaching also focuses on visual/spatial, bodily/kinesthetic, musical, naturalist, interpersonal and intrapersonal intelligences.
 See current activities.

 The University High School of Science and Engineering (UHSSE)

 After several years in a temporary location, UHSSE opened a new, state of the art building on the University of Hartford Campus in fall 2009.
 The school maintains a rigorous, interdisciplinary curriculum with a strong foundation in Science, Technology, Engineering and Math (STEM).